Top 10 Best Estate Cars

 Somehow Jaguar manage to keep the subtle, gentle styling they’re known for, even on their Sportbrake estate model.

 It drives like a saloon, not an estate car.
-So much so that you’ll need to keep reminding yourself that this is a bigger car than it feels like.
-You don’t feel the extra weight or bulk, you just feel the exceptional handling and Jaguar’s trademark, sporty steering.
+So much so that you’ll need to keep reminding yourself that this is a much bigger car.
+There’s no extra weight or bulk, you just feel the exceptional handling and Jaguar’s trademark, sporty steering.

 Inside, you know it’s not a saloon.
 You’re instantly greeted with more legroom and headroom.
 It’s smaller than rivals like the A6 Avant, but it’s roomy enough to stretch out in.
 Yes, your six-foot-and-above friend will fit just fine.